 Just as the sound of it, flamboyage adds flamboyance to your hair by adding all sorts of colors.
 The trendiest in the industry, it is a blend of ombre with Balayage.

 These hair highlights are also known as peek-a-boo highlights as they peep through the hair.
 In other words, it is just Balayage with a hint of flamboyance.

 This technique is used for giving more brightness and freshness to the hair.
 Foiling is done when people need more concentrated lighting.
 This option is used for people who want more lifted colors in their hair.

 The foil helps in making the hair lighter when wrapped inside them and a bolder look.
-Also known as foil-yage as it is used to differentiate strands of hair from the natural color.
+Also known as foil-yage as it is used to differentiate strands of hair from their natural color.

 If the roots are darker and the ends are lighter, then that person has done ‘Ombre’ hair highlights.
 These gorgeous hair highlights are one of the most famous techniques because they are simply amazing.

 Ombre hair highlights are achieved when a shade of color is blended from root to tip in the form of a gradient.